Ruby & Jodi: A Cult of Sin and Influence

-Ruby & Jodi: A Cult of Sin and Influence is an 2025 American documentary series directed and produced by Olivia Crist Grant.
+Ruby & Jodi: A Cult of Sin and Influence is a 2025 American documentary series directed and produced by Olivia Crist Grant.
 It explores the disturbing relationship between YouTubers Ruby Franke and counselor Jodi Hildebrandt.

 It premiered September 1, 2025, on Investigation Discovery.

 Premise

 Explores the disturbing relationship between YouTubers Ruby Franke and counselor Jodi Hildebrandt.
 Hildenbrant's niece is among those interviewed.